zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 - Fork the Github repository of the package.

-- Clone (your) relevant github repository into your laptop.
+- Clone (your) relevant Github repository into your laptop.

 - ```pip install -e .``` in the just cloned repository (note you are using the Python virtual environment of your project).